About Bonnie LandauSpecial Education Advocate and Special Needs Parenting Coach

 When my older son was 6, a UCLA-trained neuropsychologist told us he would never be cognitively normal and we should save for group home care for when he became an adult.
 He is now in 9th grade, an honor student and creatively gifted.
 He is expected to go to college and grow up to have a ‘typical’ life.
 Because of the changes I’ve seen in him, I’ve decided to help other moms find solutions for their children.

-My most valuable credential is that I have been a special education mom for over 11 years and I have found ways to help my children thrive despite their challenges.
-I have two children with IEPs, and I have been their advocate every single step of the way.
+My most valuable experience is that I have been a special education mom for over 11 years and I have found ways to help my children thrive despite the school and despite their diagnoses I have two children with IEPs, and I have been their advocate every single step of the way.
 I have also worked as a school counseling intern and an educational therapist in schools, providing services to students with IEPs.

 I’ve lost count of the number of SSTs, 504s and IEPs I have attended.
 In our old district we had to fight really hard to get help for my older son.
 We ended up hiring a lawyer, which in many ways was more stressful than working with the school.
-In our new district, they have been amazing at offering services to help both our children overcome learning challenges so they could thrive in the school setting.
+In our new district, they have been amazing at offering services to help both our children.